ivaandrey/portfolio/pages/age_gender_project/age_gender.md

 ## Age and Gender Estimation ##

 **Age and gender estimation** from facial images is a fundamental task in computer vision with applications in security, marketing, human-computer interaction, and social analytics.
-The goal is to automatically predict a person's age and gender based on their facial features, leveraging machine learning and deep learning techniques.

-Traditional approaches relied on handcrafted features and classical machine learning models, but modern methods predominantly use deep convolutional neural networks (CNNs).
-These models learn complex facial representations and can generalize across diverse demographics and real-world conditions.

-Despite significant advancements, challenges remain due to variations in lighting, pose, facial expressions, face occlusions, as well as headwear and eyewear.
+The goal is to automatically predict a person's age and gender based on their facial features using deep convolutional neural networks (CNNs).
+The task is highly challenging due to variations in lighting, pose, facial expressions, face occlusions, as well as headwear and eyewear.

+As part of my role in the company, I led the development of age and gender estimation networks.
+This project involved creating highly accurate models capable of estimating an individual's age and gender from images, leveraging state-of-the-art deep learning techniques.
+In addition to training and evaluating the models, one of my key responsibilities was the creation of diverse and high-quality datasets, ensuring that the models were trained on data representing real-world variations.
+I guided the entire process, from initial research and algorithm design to model training and deployment.